MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

  ![](media\get_vm.png)

-2. To return a list of only powered on virtual machines, add a filter on the command like this:
+2. To return a list of only powered on virtual machines, add a where clause to filter the list like this:
   ```
 get-vm | where {$_.State –eq ‘Running’}
 ```